RMNCLDYO/claude-ai-toolkit/README.md

 ## Overview

-The Claude AI Toolkit is a versatile API wrapper and command-line interface designed to simplify interactions with Anthropic's Claude 3 family of large language models.
-This toolkit facilitates easy access to the latest Claude models, including Opus, Sonnet, and Haiku, for tasks involving language understanding, conversation, coding, and vision processing.
-Whether you're a beginner in AI or an experienced developer, the Claude AI Toolkit is built to enhance your productivity and streamline your development process with Claude.
+The Claude AI Toolkit provides a comprehensive (lightweight) API wrapper and command-line interface for interacting with Anthropic's Claude 3 'Opus', 'Sonnet' and 'Haiku' large language models.
+It simplifies complex API calls into accessible commands, facilitating tasks like multi-turn chat (chatbot), text generation, and image captioning & analysis functionality.
+This toolkit is ideal for everyday users who prefer the terminal, or users, developers, and researchers looking to integrate advanced AI capabilities into their projects without the need to understand the intricacies of direct API communication.

 ## Features

+## Key Features
-- **Chat Mode**: Engage in interactive conversations with the Claude model of your choice.
+- **Chat Functionality**: Engage in interactive conversations with Anthropic's advanced conversational models.
-- **Text Mode**: Submit text prompts and receive responses, ideal for scripting and automation.
-- **Vision Mode**: Process and analyze images with Claude's advanced vision capabilities.
+- **Image Captioning**: Analyze images to generate descriptive captions or insights.
+- **Text Generation**: Produce creative and contextually relevant text based on prompts.
+- **Command-Line Interface (CLI)**: Access the full suite of functionalities directly from the command line.
+- **Python Wrapper**: Simplify interaction with Anthropic's Claude models in only 2 lines of code.
-- **Streaming Support**: Utilize streaming responses for real-time interaction with models.
+- **Streamed Responses**: Receive responses as they are generated for real-time interaction.
-- **Flexible Configuration**: Customize model parameters, including API keys, model selection, token limits, and more.
+- **Flexible Configuration**: Customize the token limits, safety thresholds, stop sequences, temperature and more.
+- **Minimal Dependencies**: Built to be efficient and lightweight, requiring only the `requests` package for operation.

 ## Prerequisites